Werxzy/tab2bin/README.md

 A more compressed string format, that instead uses 5 or 6 bits per character, or a format with more steps to better compress the string.

+A loop instruction for keyed tables that reads in a string (like `?n`) for the key first, then calculates the value.
+Then rename to indexed loop and keyed loop.

 Something that would be nice to have is a format calculator function that takes in a table and returns a string that would best compress that table.
 This way any the format could be stored inside the pico-memory and the table could be easily compressed and decompressed without even knowing the format.
 Though this would be very complex and will likely have problems.
 (So I will not be the one making it if ever.)